-Spear phishing attacks are highly targeted attempts to scam victims into handing over personal information or login details or instal malware unwittingly.
+Spear phishing attacks are highly targeted attempts to scam victims into handing over personal information or login details or install malware unwittingly.
 It's a particular problem in a business setting, which offers a sweet spot of multiple high-opportunity targets.
 Fortunately, tools such as Egress Defend can make the scammers' task dramatically harder.

 Spear phishing defined